-Admission Requirements: Applicants for all of the M.S. and M.Ed. degrees and for the Ed.D. in technology education may submit recent scores from the GRE General Test or from the Miller's Analogy Test.
-Applicants for the Ph.D. in mathematics education or science education must submit recent scores from the GRE General Test.
-Academic and professional background necessary for admission differs by specific program.
+Admission Requirements: Applicants for all of the M.S. and M.Ed. degrees and for the Ed.D. in mathematics, science or technology education must submit recent scores (cannot be more than five years old) from the Graduate Record Examination (GRE) General Test.
+The academic and professional background necessary for admission differs by specific program.

-Master's Degree Requirements: The Master's degree programs require a minimum of 36 semester hours of graduate work.
+Master's Degree Requirements: The Master's Degree programs require a minimum of 36 semester hours of graduate work.
 Students who elect the M.S. substitute up to six semester hours of thesis research for part of the course load.

-Doctoral Degree Requirements: The Ed.D. requires a minimum of 90 semester hours of graduate work beyond the baccalaureate degree including a minimum of 12 semester hours of dissertation research.

-The Ph.D. requires a minimum of 48 semester hours of course work and 12 semester hours of dissertation research beyond the Master's degree requirements.
+Doctoral Degree Requirements: The Ed.D. program requires a minimum of 90 semester hours of graduate work beyond the Baccalaureate Degree including a minimum of 12 semester hours of dissertation research.
+The Ph.D. program requires a minimum of 45 semester hours of course work and 12 semester hours of dissertation research beyond the Master's Degree requirements.
 For both degrees, students may be required to supplement their course work with internships and/or other experiential activities to meet competencies.